lrgr/munk/README.md

 *   `-o`, `--output_file` : Path to where HANDL embeddings and HANDL homology scores should be saved
 *   `-n`, `--n_landmarks` : Number of landmarks HANDL should use in the embedding

+Output:
+The HANDL embedding is saved to a Python dictionary with the following keys and values:
+*   `D` : A NumPy array containing the HANDL homology scores
+*   `target_handl_C`: A NumPy array containing the values for the HANDL embedding of the target PPI network
+*   `source_C`: A NumPy array containing the values for the RKHS embedding of the source PPI network
+*   `target_nodes` : List of node/gene names corresponding to the rows and columns with respect to the target network and the saved matrices of embeddings/scores
+*   `source_nodes` : List of node/gene names corresponding to the rows and columns with respect to the target network and the saved matrices of embeddings/scores
+*   `target_landmarks` : List of node/gene names from the target used as landmarks
+*   `source_landmarks` : List of node/gene names from the source used as landmarks
+*   `target_landmark_indices` : Indices of the rows of the HANDL embedding that corresponds to landmarks
+*   `source_landmark_indices` : Indices of the rows of the source RKHS embedding that correspond to landmarks
+*   `target_non_landmark_indices` : Indices of the rows of the HANDL embedding that corresponds to genes not used as landmarks
+*   `source_non_landmark_indices` : Indices of the rows of the source RKHS embedding that correspond to genes not used as landmarks

 #### File formats
-Inputs for the above scripts:
+**Inputs for the scripts above:**

 *   A **PPI network edge list** should be a 2 column tab separated file where each row is corresponds to an edge in the PPI network.
 For example, an edgelist might have a row that reads: `GENE_A GENE_B`
-* A **Homolog lists** should be a 2 column tab separatad file where each row corresponds to a pair of homologs between a source and a target species.
+*   A **Homolog list** should be a 2 column tab separated file where each row corresponds to a pair of homologs between a source and a target species.
 For example, a Homolog list might have a row that reads: `SOURCE_GENE_A TARGET_GENE_D`

+**Outputs for the scripts above:**
+The Python dictionaries saved by the scripts above are saved/serialized using SciKit-Learn's JobLib module.

 #### Examples
 An example usage of HANDL can be found in `examples/HANDL-homolog-scores` where the HANDL homology scores between proteins in fission (Sp) and baker's (Sc) yeast is computed.